Dmusketeer/NodeJS/HTTP_status_code/readme.md

 # ---------------------------- HTTP Status Code ----------------------------

 ### What Are HTTP Status Codes?
-- When a client makes a request to the server receives and processes the request, and then sends back the relevant resources along with an HTTP header.
+- When a client makes a request to the server, server receives and processes the request, and then sends back the relevant resources along with an HTTP header.
 - HTTP status codes are delivered to your browser in the HTTP header.
 While status codes are returned every single time your browser requests a web page or resource, most of the time you don’t see them.

 HTTP status codes are divided into 5 “classes”.
 These are groupings of responses that have similar or related meanings.